opgan/intro2AI/README.md

      6. Git Push: git add*, git commit -m "adding makefile", git push, git rebase (if there is repo contains different content from Codespaces)
 3. 2 ways to share Colab notebook with public Github: 1.
 Select Save softcopy in Github from Colab/File, 2.
 Share Link from Google drive: Copy link from Google drive and paste in Readme as in: https://colab.research.google.com/drive/1ua-_242OoVj33vRGfZyMNrKGzWJ3dLzo?usp=sharing

-4. Copy selected file from Github to Codespaces: git checkout main -- helloAI.ipynb
+4. Copy selected file from Github to Codespaces: git checkout main -- helloAI.ipynb\\
+5. Added hello.py for Injest function, and test_hello.py to test the assertion on the return dataframe